Local: (502) 749-5700

 Cell: (502) 649-1234 Home: (502) 228-5112

-Since 1991, Brett Oppenheimer has had the honor of fighting for victims and families who have suffered serious losses due to the negligence of others.
-Brett Oppenheimer has a wealth of experience in cases involving personal injury, Auto Accidents, nursing home abuse, medical malpractice, defective drugs, product liability, and more.
-In addition to years of work in Kentucky, being born and raised in Louisville has given Brett Oppenheimer a unique ability to understand and best protect the interests of his clients.
+Since 1991, Brett Oppenheimer has had the honor of fighting for individuals and families who have suffered serious injury and loss due to the negligence of others.
+Mr. Oppenheimer has a wealth of experience in cases involving personal injury, medical malpractice, product liability, defective drugs and medical devices and motor vehicle accidents.
+In addition to years of work in Kentucky, being born and raised in Louisville has given Mr. Oppenheimer a unique ability to understand and best protect the interests of his clients.

 Attorney Brett H. Oppenheimer explains the purpose of the phone call blog.
 He believes it is an opportunity to share some of the stories and inquiries that come to him by email and telephone so you can learn about the types of cases he and his staff consider.
 The phone call blog is a compilation of stories that come to him from people just like you.
 To learn more about the phone call blog, please view this short video.

 I received a call from the father of an adolescent male.
 His son had been diagnosed with ADHD and, among other medications, was prescribed Risperdal.
 His son had recently been diagnosed with Gynecomastia (male breast growth).
 The father had learned through an internet search that Gynecomastia is a complication of Risperdal.
 Unfortunately,... read more

 We received an inquiry from a contractor who had had two fingers severed and one injured substantially when he was injured by a table saw.
 Injuries from table saws can certainly be significant.
 We explained that where there are serious injuries we are interested in investigating claims associated with recently manufactured table... read more